Subhashpandala/Portfolio/README.md

 Feel free to click into any folder, read through the process, and check out the code, dashboards, or analysis.
 Everything here is something I’ve actually built and understood — and I’m updating this regularly as I learn more.

-Thanks for stopping by — and if you ever want to talk data, dashboards, or decision-making, you know where to find me.
+Thanks for stopping by — and if you ever want to talk data, dashboards, or decision-making,
+you can connect with me here: [LinkedIn](https://www.linkedin.com/in/subhash-chandra1)